Metadapi/zip-code-api/samples/Python/README.md

 # 🚀 Zip Code API - Python Sample Codes

 Welcome to the **Zip Code API Python Sample Code Repository!** This folder contains easy-to-use Python examples to help you integrate the powerful **[MetadAPI Zip Code API](https://www.metadapi.com/API-Products/Zip-Code-API)** into your projects effortlessly.
+Visit [Metadapi](https://www.metadapi.com) to view all our data API's

 ## 🔥 Why Use This API?
 The **Zip Code API** gives you instant access to essential location data, including: